 Some offices offer a weekly yoga class during lunch so employees can spend time caring for their physical well-being.
 This time spent together can increase positivity, relieve stress, and help increase energy.

 Another benefit employers can offer are chair massages for employees.
 These 15-20 minute massages have been shown to help reduce stress, decrease anxiety and depression, relieve muscle tension and headaches, and increase focus, energy, and mental clarity.

 Having a ping pong table in the office is a great way to bring your team together and to provide them with a good kind of distraction.
-Sitting at your desk all day isn’t great for your body or your mind, so by taking small breaks to get up and move are great for productivity.
+Sitting at your desk all day isn’t great for your body or your mind, so taking small breaks to get up and move are great for productivity.
 Table tennis is a fun way to get up and moving and has been shown to sharpen strategic thinking.